InternalError503/forget-it/readme.md

-Restart My Chrome
+Forget It
 ========

-Download the extension from [Google Web Store] (https://chrome.google.com/webstore/detail/restart-my-chrome/poifblphedfakpplnemomhgkhhpkpkla)
+Download the extension from [Google Web Store] (https://chrome.google.com/webstore)

-Source Code Repository For Restart My Chrome
+Source code repository for Forget It

 Source code released under [MIT License](http://opensource.org/licenses/MIT)

-#### IMPORTANT:
-As of chrome version 46, They have removed access to chrome:restart in content scripts learn more [here](https://goo.gl/deTVT2) this means __Restart My Chrome will no longer work__, If you don't like this change by google please add your comment to the above URL maybe voicing your frustrations over this change will allow them to create an alternative API that allows restarting of chrome in extensions.

 #### What it does:
-Allows users to easily restart `Chrome web browser`
+Allows users to easily `forget` current browsing history and data.

 ### About this extension:

-- Keep all open pages.
-- Great if a plugin has stopped working
-- Excellent for when browser ram usage is really high.
+- Forked from [Restart My Chrome](https://github.com/InternalError503/restart-my-chrome) and re purposed.

 ### Features:
-- Enable restart confirmation.
+- Enable forget confirmation.
 - Clear browser data.
 - Set when to clear data from.
-- Automatically restart at user set intervals.
+- Automatically forget at user set intervals.
-- Open a specific page after restart i.e your home page.

 ### Localization:
 Currently supports the following locales
 - en (English)
 - en_Us (United States English)
-- fr (French)
 - More to come...

 ### History:
-We brought you [restart my fox] (https://addons.mozilla.org/en-US/firefox/addon/restart-my-fox), Now we bring you [restart my chrome] (https://chrome.google.com/webstore/detail/restart-my-chrome/poifblphedfakpplnemomhgkhhpkpkla).
+We brought you [restart my chrome] (https://chrome.google.com/webstore/detail/restart-my-chrome/poifblphedfakpplnemomhgkhhpkpkla) which is no longer working due to changes by google, So we took Restart My Chrome clear private data feature and made Forget It.

 ### Clear Browser Data: